9231058/farmer/README.md

 | 1     | 1          |
 | 2     | 1 - 0.2    |

-We write the problem with Here-and-Now formulation so it gets huge with number of scenarios increase.
+We write the problem with Here-and-Now formulation so the more the number of scenarios, the huge the problem become.

 This problem can have an integer format.
-In the integer format farmer can only sell or buy crops in 1000kg packages.
+In the integer format the farmer can only sell or buy crops in 1000kg packages.